supercharge/docs/packages/collections.md

 ## Introduction
-Node.js is an event-driven platform, handling most of its processing asynchronously.
-The JavaScript Array class has no built-in support for asynchronous operations.
-That’s one reason working with arrays in Node.js can be cumbersome.

-The [`@supercharge/collections`](https://github.com/supercharge/collections) package fills this gap.
-This package provides a fluent interface for working with JavaScript arrays.
-Create a new collection instance based on an array and run the items through a pipeline of operations.
+The [`@supercharge/collections`](https://github.com/supercharge/collections) package is an async array implementation.
+It provides a fluent interface to work with JavaScript arrays supporting async callbacks in methods like `map`, `find`, `filter`, `reduce`, and so on.

 The following example takes an array of IDs and fetches the related users from the database to filter them based on a user’s name: